 Head of Business Development and Innovation, FlavorWiki

-Christian has held leadership roles in food and beverage flavour industry for over 18 years, including senior positions at companies Barry Callebaut , Firmenich and Givaudan.
+Christian Sobolta has held senior leadership roles in FMCG and the flavour industry for over 20 years, at companies like Barry Callebaut, Firmenich and Givaudan.

 Boudewijn Wisse is a dedicated engineer, entrepreneur and coach, who expresses these passions in business and sports (fencing).
 He has extensive experience in new business development in healthcare and health and safety industries.
 After founding and managing several businesses he now focusses on Laevo.
 Laevo develops exoskeletons for workers.